Russian asylum-seeker dies after going on hunger strike while in ICE detention in Tacoma

 Local immigrants’-rights advocates are demanding an investigation into the death of a Russian asylum-seeker after he went on a hunger strike for almost three months at the Northwest Detention Center in Tacoma.

 Amar Mergansana, 40, was pronounced dead at 6:05 p.m.
 Saturday at Tacoma’s St. Joseph Medical Center, according to the Pierce County medical examiner.
-Mergansana had been moved from the detention center to St. Joseph’s on Nov.
+Mergansana had been moved from the detention center to St. Joseph on Nov.
 15 after being found unconscious.
 Media reports at the time erroneously reported that Mergansana had died.

 The Pierce County medical examiner has yet to conduct an autopsy or determine the cause of death, said Ryann Sale, an investigator with the Medical Examiner’s Office.
 A spokesperson with U.S. Immigration and Customs Enforcement (ICE) said the agency plans to issue a statement about Mergansana’s death by Monday